 Getting discovered on LinkedIn starts with taking the time to thoroughly fill out your profile.
 Don’t miss any of the basic details, like your headline, summary, location (including this one little piece of information increases your chances of being found via search by up to 23 times), education, skills and the rest.

-As you complete your profile, take a little extra time to add the following four things.
-They make you considerably more appealing to the people who can usher you into your next position and the next phase of your career.
+As you complete your profile, take a little extra time to add the following four things:

 A Professional Profile Pic Is a Must

 A high-quality picture makes your profile more trustworthy, while a profile without a picture sends the message your profile isn’t being used proactively.
 Adding an image of yourself can get you as much as 21 times more profile views, as well as up to nine times more connection requests.
 It’s helpful to use a professional headshot.
 Put on a friendly face and go the extra mile by wearing professional-looking clothing as opposed to something like an old T-shirt.

 Your education and work history are obviously important to people considering hiring you.
 But volunteer experience helps you stand out among millions of other LinkedIn profiles and equally (or more) qualified candidates.
 Donating your time demonstrates you care about issues and are willing to sacrifice to help others and further causes you believe in.
 It shows character and suggests you’re the sort of person who does more than the minimum to get by.

 Solicit Some Professional Recommendations